Plant secondary metabolism: Cyanogenic glycoside

-Many plants have adapted to iodine-deficient terrestrial environment by removing iodine from their metabolism.

-An important antiparasitic action is caused by the block of the transport of iodide of animal cells inhibiting sodium-iodide symporter (NIS).
-Many plant pesticides are cyanogenic glycoside which liberate cyanide, which, blocking cytochrome c oxidase and NIS, is poisonous only for a large part of parasites and herbivores and not for the plant cells in which it seems useful in seed dormancy phase.
 To get a better understanding of how secondary metabolites play a big role in plant defense mechanisms we can focus on the recognizable defense-related secondary metabolites, cyanogenic glycosides.
 The compounds of these secondary metabolites (As seen in Figure 1) are found in over 2000 plant species.
 Its structure allows the release of cyanide, a poison produced by certain bacteria, fungi, and algae that is found in numerous plants.
 Animals and humans possess the ability to detoxify cyanide from their systems naturally.
 Therefore, cyanogenic glycosides can be used for positive benefits in animal systems always.
 For example, the larvae of the southern armyworm consumes plants that contain this certain metabolite and have shown a better growth rate with this metabolite in their diet, as opposed to other secondary metabolite-containing plants.
 Although this example shows cyanogenic glycosides being beneficial to the larvae many still argue that this metabolite can do harm.
 To help in determining whether cyanogenic glycosides are harmful or helpful researchers look closer at its biosynthetic pathway (Figure 2).
 Past research suggests that cyanogenic glucosides stored in the seed of the plant are metabolized during germination to release nitrogen for seedling to grow.
 With this, it can be inferred that cyanogenic glycosides play various roles in plant metabolism.
 Though subject to change with future research, there is no evidence showing that cyanogenic glycosides are responsible for infections in plants.